MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-performance-narrow-vs-wide-plans.md

 # Troubleshoot UPDATE performance issues with narrow and wide plans in SQL Server

+_Applies to:_ &nbsp; SQL Server

+This article provides information to understand and troubleshoot `UPDATE` statements that use wide or narrow plans.

 ## Symptoms

-An UPDATE statement may be faster in some cases and slower in others.
+An `UPDATE` statement may be faster in some cases and slower in others.
 There are many factors that can lead to such a variance, including the number of rows updated and the resource usage on the system (blocking, CPU, memory, or I/O).
 This article will cover one specific reason for the variance: the choice of query plan made by SQL Server.

 ## What are narrow and wide plans?

-When you execute an UPDATE against a clustered index column, SQL Server updates not only the clustered index itself but also all the non-clustered indexes because the non-clustered indexes contain the cluster index key.
+When you execute an `UPDATE` statement against a clustered index column, SQL Server updates not only the clustered index itself but also all the non-clustered indexes because the non-clustered indexes contain the cluster index key.

 SQL Server has two options to do the update: